DecodedCo/decoding-jarvis/README.md

 #### Setup EC2 Instance from Terminal

 9. Move the .pem keyfile you downloaded to this project directory.
-In a Terminal, navigate to the this directory and run `$ chmod 400 <filename>` to set appropriate file permissions.
+In a Terminal, navigate to this directory (`$ cd decoding-jarvis`) and run `$ chmod 400 <filename>` to set appropriate file permissions.

 10. Edit config.json to include the filename of the keyfile, the EC2 username (by default for the Amazon Linux option we picked, it’s ec2-user) and the public DNS of your instance from the EC2 console.
 Save the file.